North America's First Metal Miners & Metal Artisans

 Diorama of Old Copper Complex Indians working a copper vein

 One has to ask the obvious question, where did all this mined copper go?
 Some scholars would have us believe that the vast majority was taken by Phoenicians, Berbers, Minoans, Bronze Age Europeans or Vikings in a huge international copper trade centering in the Lake Superior Region.
+Logically one has to ask how these foreign miners knew that this copper existed in the first place?
 Where is the archeological evidence to support these theories and claims?
 The truth is that it does not exist.
 There are no identified community or camp sites, no burial remains, and no identifiable artifacts to support any of these theories.
-Are we to believe that these foreign miners were so environmentally friendly that they took all their garbage from daily living back with them, along with the copper, and what about their dead, did none of them die here?
+Are we to believe that these foreign miners were so environmentally conscious that they took all their garbage from daily living back with them, along with the copper, and what about their dead, did none of them die here?
 If there had been mining operations on a scale sufficient to produce 500 million to 1.5 billion pounds of copper there would be significant archeological evidence to substantiate it.
 All of this evidence does exist to demonstrate that the indigenous peoples were the ones who mined the copper and fashioned it into implements, weapons and ornaments, over a period of as much as 7000 years.
+One need only analyze Michigan copper and Bronze Age Eurepean copper for common trace elements to see if they have the same point of origin.
+I have yet to see published information on this analysis.

 Sodders figures of 10,000 miners laboring for 1000 years in an estimated 10,000 pits are pure unsubstantiated bunk.
 Who counted the 10,000 miners, what archeological evidence exists to show that foreign people were here in any substantial numbers?
 The Copper Complex copper pits were actually worked much longer than 1000 years, as proven by archeological evidence.
 As for the estimated 10,000 pits, who estimated that number and based upon what data?
 There has never in recorded history been a comprehensive study and tally done of the number of pits, what is the evidence for this "estimated" number of copper pits?